AlmirMBH/shopify-onboarding-agent/README.md

 Rather than relying on an in-memory vector database, the application should use a persistent (external) vector database for storing and retrieving embeddings.

 TODO
-Provide keys via Google Drive
+Provide keys via env
+Free version does not offer too many free tokens Double-check the frontend
+In-memory database